 In his Midtown Manhattan clinical practice for adolescents, adults, families, and couples, Dr. Khan primarily works with underserved and underrepresented mental health populations (e.g., South Asians, Asians, Muslims, Caribbean groups, men of color, etc.), members of the United Nations, diplomatic, and international communities, and couples/families from different racial, national, religious, ethnic, and cultural backgrounds.

 Dr. Khan founded the NYC Private Schools Blog in 2008, an online family resource that provides information on over 800 pre-K-12 independent, religious, and private schools across the 5 boroughs of New York City.
 In 2011, HighBeam Research named the blog a Top 10 Education Research Blog, based on its level of insight into education and learning (others in the Top 10 included the blogs of the U.S. Department of Education and the Chronicle of Higher Education).
 Dr. Khan is a co-founder and an organizer of the Parents of Accelerated Learners (P.A.L.)
 Workshop Series.
-Since its founding in 2011, this monthly series helps NYC-based parents of accelerated learners understand important topics relevant to their child’s cognitive, social & emotional development.
-He is a current advisor to Manhattan Media’s Blackboard Awards, which honors excellence in public, independent, and religious education in New York City.
+Since its founding in 2011, this monthly series has helped NYC-based parents of accelerated learners understand important topics relevant to their child’s cognitive, social & emotional development.
+He is a former advisor to Manhattan Media’s Blackboard Awards, which honors excellence in public, independent, and religious education in New York City.

 Dr. Khan has co-authored peer-reviewed articles in such journals as Schizophrenia Research & Journal of Child and Adolescent Psychopharmacology and has been quoted in the areas of psychology or education in The New York Times, AM New York, New York Family Magazine, The New York Observer's Scooter Magazine, and West Side Spirit.